grammatical-parsers: parsers that combine into grammars

 import qualified Rank2.TH

-What puts this library apart from most is that these parsers are grammatical, just as the library name says.
+What puts this library apart from most is that the parsers it allows you to construct are grammatical, just as the library name says.
 Instead of writing the parser definitions as top-level bindings, you can and should group them into a grammar record definition, like this:

 arithmetic :: Rank2.Apply g => GrammarBuilder Arithmetic g Parser String